 I met with a nutritionist twice for my oldest child.
 The first time, she was a toddler and pronounced as too skinny.
 When she was in third grade, we were sent back to another nutritionist because her weight-to-height ratio was out of whack.
 We had gone the other extreme, apparently.

 My pediatrician looked quizzically at me and implied that I was some kind of nutty Asian mom who plied my kid with food to compensate for her earlier emaciated state.
 I wish it were that simple but this was not our issue.

-What actually happened was that we packed my daughter’s camp lunch with those individual packaged Chef Boyardee pastas.
-She would eat all the pasta and leave the rest of her lunch; beautiful bento box-like cut up fruits and veggies.
-We weren’t really paying attention, so we started to give her more and more pasta thinking that the all the physical outdoor activity outdoors meant that she could eat whatever she wanted.
+What actually happened was that we packed my daughter’s camp lunch with those individually packaged Chef Boyardee pasta.
+She would eat all the pasta and leave the rest of her lunch; beautiful bento box-like cut-up fruits and veggies.
+We weren’t really paying attention, so we started to give her more and more pasta thinking that all the physical outdoor activity outdoors meant that she could eat whatever she wanted.
 Unfortunately, this was not an optimal diet for her.
 She just doesn’t have that kind of metabolism, unlike her other two siblings.

 When we met, she had more great advice including making sure your child tries a new food 25 times by offering a “No Thank You Plate.”
 This means your picky child has to try the food and then can reject it to the “No Thank You Plate” but after 25 times, this foreign and displeasing food will slowly win your child over.